nikcleju/IT20162017/Lectures/04_ErrorControlCoding.md

 g_0 & g_1 & g_2 & ... & g_{m-1} \\
 \end{bmatrix}$$

-* Note: reversing the order of bits in the state --> transposed matrix
+* Note: reversing the order of bits in the state => transposed matrix

 * Starting at time 0, then the state at time $k$ is:
 $$S(k) = [T]^k S(0)$$

 ### Period of LFSR

-* The number of states is finite --> they must repeat at some moment
+* The number of states is finite => they must repeat at some moment
-* The state equal to 0 must not be encountered (LFSR will remain 0 forever)
+* The state equal to 0 must not be encountered (in this case the LFSR will remain 0 forever)
 * The **period** of the LFSR = number of time moments until the state repeats
 * If period is $N$, then state at time $N$ is same as state at time $0$:
 $$S(N) = [T]^N S(0) = S(0),$$